weishi10141993/MuJetAnalysis_LimitSetting/README.md

    ```
    w = dynamic_cast<RooWorkspace *>(fIn->Get(workspaceName_.c_str()));
    ```
-   This will preload the mass window and the background shapes functions.
+   This will preload the mass window functions which is necessary for representing the 2D signal region in limit calculation.

    (Note: if you use "combine -v 3" mode, the functions evaluate error may appear due to a line in the HiggsAnalysis/CombinedLimit/python/ModelTools.py file: